LifeAdmin-cmd/Scrolls/README.md

 * /scrolls resetCd <targetPlayer / all> -> Resets cooldowns of target or all cooldowns
 ## Installation

-Just put it into the plugins folder of your server, which will then create a new directory containing the config you can customize and a cooldowns file that you should not edit manually.
+Just put the .jar file into the plugins folder of your server, which will then create a new directory containing the config you can customize and a cooldowns file that you should not edit manually.

+You can download the .jar file here in from repo or from Spigot's website.

 * Native: **Spigot 1.19.2**